aho-opensource/homepage/docs/software.md

 CLI to download videos and audio from internet (YouTube, Vimeo, etc).

 #### [vcsi](https://github.com/amietn/vcsi)
-CLI with several options to create a grid of thumbnails from a video.
+CLI with several options to create a grid of thumbnails from video.

 ## Audio